 1: What Is A Team?

-Before we dive into explaining how to approach team building, it is important to understand what a team is - and more importantly, what a good team is.
+Before we dive into explaining how to approach team building, it is important to understand what a team is - and more importantly, what a great team is.

-Teams often meet together to communicate, collaborate and consolidate knowledge.
+Teams often meet together to communicate, conduct decision making, collaborate and consolidate knowledge.

 From this, plans are made, actions determined and future decisions are influenced.

-Essentially, whenever a group of people come together to work towards a common, shared purpose; they become a team.
+Essentially, whenever a group of people work together towards a common, shared purpose; they become a small group; a team.

-However, just because people are coming together to attempt to work towards a common purpose, does this mean the are effective, productive or successful?
+However, just because people are coming together to attempt to work towards a common purpose, does this mean they are effective, productive or successful?

 The most important question to answer is what is a good team?

-A good and effective team will stand out from the rest in terms of their cooperation, culture, morale and their productivity and success.
+A good, effective and creative team will stand out from the rest in terms of their creative thinking, cooperation, culture, morale and their productivity and success.

 A 'good' team should: